ReeseHatfield/REEDA-The-Discord-Bot-/README.md

 # REEDA
 ## Reese's Eagle Eyed Discord Assistant
-A fun and utility rich discord bot made with NodeJS using the DiscordJS api.
+A fun and utility rich discord bot made with NodeJS using the DiscordJS API.

 ![REEDA](REEDAPFP.png)